-Always ask what’s the problem and how do I clearly provide a solution to that problem.
+Always ask, “What’s the problem and how do I clearly provide a solution?”

-This will help keep your voice trustworthy and authoritative, keeping search engines and readers happy.
+This helps keep your voice trustworthy and authoritative, keeping search engines and readers happy.

 Write all headlines first (remember to use target keywords in them), and fill in each portion.

-This works if you’re writing a 2,500-word piece on the craft of writing, or a 750-piece for a client discussing technical aspects of a product.
+This works just as well whether you’re writing a 2,500-word piece on the craft of writing, or a 750-piece for a client discussing the technical aspects of a product.